nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 I am planning on let's let's hold off on leveling until, next session, and then we'll just get that all taken care of next session.
 Idea.
 I hit it, Chris.
 Sorry.
 You hit it?

 I hit it.
-Can I move the lethargy poison to Elwar?
+Can I move the lethargy poison to Alwor?
 Yeah.
 Oh, that's a lot of bulk, though.
 What's four l mean?

 You guys can you guys can work that out in You can just keep it right where it's at.
 Right?
 Yeah.
 And we won't need it right this moment.
 Well, there's a lethargy poison for each of us.